Best Day Trips for Kids

 Cultural Centre

 There's plenty to fill a day in the Cultural Centre precinct at South Brisbane.
-The Children's Art Centre, GOMA, has great free creative activities and the State Library of Queensland has a jam-packed summer holiday program of workshops, classes and more as well as The Corner, a year-round hive of free activities for under 8 year olds.
-Meanwhile the Queensland Museum is free to visit, the perfect place to while away a couple of hours, and showing this summer is their blockbuster Sea Monsters.
+The Children's Art Centre, GOMA, has great free creative activities and the State Library of Queensland has a jam-packed spring holiday program of workshops, classes and more as well as The Corner, a year-round hive of free activities for under 8 year olds.
+Meanwhile the Queensland Museum is free to visit, the perfect place to while away a couple of hours, and showing until the end of the spring school holidays is their blockbuster Dinosaurs of Patagonia.

 Wynnum